NREL/OpenStudio-resources/doc/Setting_up_Python.md

     conda env create -f environment.yml

-This will create an environment named `openstudio-resources` that you will need to activate every time:
+This will create an environment named `openstudio-resources` that you will need to activate **every time**:

     conda activate openstudio-resources